DSI-SMU/cs-hub-backend/README.md

   curl -X GET http://localhost:8080/api/entities
   ```

-By following these steps, you can create a fully functional POST API to add entities and a GET API to retrieve all entities in a Spring Boot application.
+By following these steps, you can create a fully functional POST API or a GET API simply.
+You can also implement more complicated business logic by defining custom query methods/sevice functions/controller.